 I Hated My Interview!

 If you are a company that makes job candidates feel welcome, congrats!
 Unfortunately, some employers treat job candidates badly, and pay a steep price – losing the candidate!
 Supply of qualified leadership talent is shrinking, and it is more important than ever to treat candidates well, if you expect to hire your top choice.
 Incorporating “recruitment” – making the candidate feel wanted – is just as important as evaluating the candidate’s qualifications.
-Here are some of the mistakes employers make, and how to fix them:
+Here are some of the mistakes employers make from experience as defense recruiters, and how to fix them:

 Poor Greeting: When a candidate arrives at a company and no one seems to know what to do, it just creates discomfort.
 A designated “host” person must be assigned to promptly welcome the candidate.
 Provide a beverage, show them where the comfort facilities are, and perhaps do a brief tour.

 Delays: Interviewers run late all the time, but if you make the candidate sit alone for more than 15 minutes or so between meetings, you look like you are disorganized.
 Keep interviewers on schedule as much as possible, or sub-in someone who is available.